0xd4d/dnlib/README.md

 * Assembly writer has hooks for various writer events
 * Easy to port code from Mono.Cecil to dot10
 * Add/delete Win32 resource blobs
-* Saved assemblies can be strong name signed
+* Saved assemblies can be strong name signed and enhanced strong name signed

 Compiling
 ---------